Alternative rock: Post-grunge

 During the latter half of the 1990s, grunge was supplanted by post-grunge.
-Many post-grunge bands lacked the underground roots of grunge and were largely influenced by what grunge had become, namely "a wildly popular form of inward-looking, serious-minded hard rock"; these bands emulated the sound and style of grunge, "but not necessarily the individual idiosyncracies of its original artists."
+Many post-grunge bands lacked the underground roots of grunge and were largely influenced by what grunge had become, namely "a wildly popular form of inward-looking, serious-minded hard rock"; these bands emulated the sound and style of grunge, "but not necessarily the individual idiosyncrasies of its original artists."
 Post-grunge was a more commercially viable genre that tempered the distorted guitars of grunge with polished, radio-ready production.

 Originally, post-grunge was a label used almost pejoratively on bands that emerged when grunge was mainstream and emulated the grunge sound.
 The label suggested that bands labelled as post-grunge were simply musically derivative, or a cynical response to an "authentic" rock movement.
 Bush, Candlebox and Collective Soul were labelled almost pejoratively as post-grunge which, according to Tim Grierson of About.com, is "suggesting that rather than being a musical movement in their own right, they were just a calculated, cynical response to a legitimate stylistic shift in rock music."
 Post-grunge morphed during the late 1990s and 2000s as newer bands such as Foo Fighters, Matchbox Twenty, Creed and Nickelback emerged, becoming among the most popular rock bands in the United States.